-Gears, If you are a Mechanical Engineer then you should aware about this word GEARS.
-Gears is very large topic in Mechanical engineering.
-You may study it in Design of Machine Element, Kinematics of Machines, Dynamics of Machinery and Theory of Machines Here we will discuss about definition and types of gears with their uses.
+Gears are classified according to the shape of the tooth pair and disposition into spur, helical, double helical, straight bevel, spiral bevel and hypoid bevel, worm and spiral gears You may study it in Design of Machine Element, Kinematics of Machines, Dynamics of Machinery and Theory of Machines Here we will discuss about definition and types of gears with their uses.
 There are mainly 5 types of gears we will descuss here however some sub types of gears are there you may check in your books

 What is Gear ?